• Skip to primary navigation

 Layer the chamoy and mango evenly

-Step 5 — Once the cups are almost full, add a handful of fresh or frozen mango cubes to the top (optional, but totally worth it).
+Once the cups are almost full, add a handful of fresh or frozen mango cubes to the top (this is optional, but it’s totally worth it)!

 Drizzling chamoy over a mangonada.